davecom/SwiftSimpleNeuralNetwork/README.md

 Contributions to the project will be measured not only by their functional aspects (improved performance, more features) but also by how much they stick to the philosophy.

-## Work in Progress!
-While this project is functional (as of this version, it is accurately predicting outcomes based on the common wine and iris data sets (see the unit tests)) it is far from complete, well documented, or finished in any reasonable way.
-For a production ready framework for use in other projects checkout [Swift-AI](https://github.com/collinhundley/Swift-AI).

 ## Installation

 **The project requires Xcode 9 and Swift 4.**